robcreel/attendance-dashboard/README.md

 * By Date (Table) - Shows a table of attendance data over the duration of the class
 * By Student - Shows a table of how may times each student as present or absent.
 * By Student and Date - Shows a table of whether a student was present or absent on each class meeting date.
+* Download Report - This feature is still in development.
+It will allow users to download PDFs of reports of the summary information shown on the dashboard.

 ## Raw Data